 Bringing academics, critics and practitioners together to discuss and debate the nature, intent, effects and futures of business ethics in Australasia and beyond, the ABEN conference is a key forum in the region for reflective, engaged and philosophical work in the area.

 Ethics is, importantly, a reflective process.
-Last year’s ABEN conference, “Managing Ethics on The Edge”, considered some of the ignored areas of ethics research in management.
-Building on last year’s success, the theme of this year’s conference is ‘Reflection on Ethics’.
+The 2013 ABEN conference, “Managing Ethics on The Edge”, considered some of the ignored areas of ethics research in management.
+Building on previous success, the theme of the 2014 conference has been ‘Reflection on Ethics’.
 This theme does not suggest reflecting on the past but considering the role academia plays in the research, dissemination and teaching of ethics.

-Considering the interdisciplinary nature of ABEN, papers considering all facets of business ethics and social responsibility research are welcome.
-The broad conference streams proposed at this stage are:
+Considering the interdisciplinary nature of ABEN, papers considering all facets of business ethics and social responsibility research have been welcomed.
+The broad conference streams were:

 - Business Ethics in the Region